databricks/spark-training/ampcamp/getting-started.md

 1. If your USB key  mounted as `NO NAME`, rename it to `SparkTraining` or any other name without a space.
 If you skip this step, you will see your sbt builds fail.

+2. Change directories in to where your USB stick is mounted

     <p class="alert alert-warn">
     <i class="icon-info-sign">    </i>
-    For the rest of this training session, all command-line instructions assume that the terminal is in the <code>SparkTraining</code> directory.
+    Throughout the training exercises, all command-line instructions of the form 'usb/$' refer to a terminal that is in the usb directory.
+Moreover, [usb root directory] refers to the full path to this directory.
     </p>

-2. Check your setup by building a toy application.
-To do this, run the following commands:
+3. Check your setup by building a toy application.
+To do this, run the following commands, and confirm the results match.
+If they do, you just built a simple spark application - go look at the source code to get a feel for what happened.

    ~~~
-cd simple-app
+usb/$ cd simple-app
-../sbt/sbt package
+$ ../sbt/sbt package
-../spark/bin/spark-submit \
-  --class "SimpleApp" \
-  --master local[*] \
+$ ../spark/bin/spark-submit --class "SimpleApp" --master local[*] target/scala-2.10/simple-project_2.10-1.0.jar
-  target/scala-2.10/simple-project_2.10-1.0.jar
+2014-06-27 15:40:44.788 java[15324:1607] Unable to load realm info from SCDynamicStore
+Lines with a: 73, Lines with b: 35
    ~~~

     <p class="alert alert-warn">